d-rez/ChromaPy/README.md

 Dependencies
 ------------

-ChromaPy depends on the "Razer Chroma SDK", "SFML-Library" and "JSON for Modern C++".
+ChromaPy depends on the "Razer Chroma SDK".

 The "Razer Chroma SDK" is provided by Razer and can be found on their [Website][rzdev].

-The "SFML-Library" is provided by Laurent Gomila and can be found on his [Website][sfml].

-"JSON for Modern C++" is provided by Niels Lohmann and can be found on his [Repo][nloh].

 License
 -------

 Copyright &copy; 2017 by [Tim Gebauer][vaypron].
+Patching, updating and picking cherries by [d-rez][d-rez]

 This project is licensed under the MIT license, please see the file **LICENSE** for more information.